tatsuhiro-t/lucid/README.rst

 --------------

 Lucid implements latest HTTP/2 draft version and announce h2, h2-16 and h2-14 ALPN ID in NPN.

-Flow control, CONTINUATION, padding and HPACK have been implemented.
+The following features have been implemented:
+ * Flow control
+ * CONTINUATION
+ * HPACK
+ * Client-side padding
+ * Server push

-Lucid works with Firefox nightly with ``network.http.spdy.enforce-tls-profile`` set to ``false``.
+Lucid works with Firefox 38.
-This is because Erlang lacks AEAD cipher suites.
+Since Erlang SSL module does not support AEAD cipher suites, Firefox refuses to connect to this server.
+To workaround this, open ``about:config`` in Firefox and set ``network.http.spdy.enforce-tls-profile`` to ``false``.

 Lucid also works fine with nghttp client from `nghttp2 project
 <https://nghttp2.org>`_.